Info for

 Upon successful completion of the General Arts and Science Trent Transfer stream, students with a minimum 70% average overall and a minimum of 65% in each of the required courses will be eligible to apply to a Bachelor of Arts program at Trent University on an advanced standing basis into Year 2.

 The student advisor offers individual academic planning assistance; students are strongly encouraged to meet with their advisor before selecting courses.
-Some General Arts and Science courses are also transferable to other post-secondary programs.
+Some General Arts and Science courses may also be transferable to other post-secondary programs.

 PLEASE NOTE: